Ericc99/MuCSL_ARP/README.md

 - Created relational database based on SQL
 - Created the chemical interface

+### [Ver 3.1] Bug Fix and Registration Update - TODO

+#### Bug Fix

+- Updated authorization within test_proj_django/settings.py to allow COR request with all headers, solved the login bug [Reference](https://stackoverflow.com/questions/45118468/request-header-field-is-not-allowed-by-access-control-allow-headers-in-preflig)
+- Updated views/dashboard/Myaccount.vue to acquire token from localstore to instance store so that logout can be successful all time

+#### Registration Update TODO

+- Create registration email varification as can be referenced [here](https://stackoverflow.com/questions/32086740/how-you-create-confirmation-link-for-email)

 ## Major References

 1. [Django and Vue3 Tutorial in Designing a Invoice App](https://www.youtube.com/watch?v=ktplOX4bz0M&t=1139s)